auni-b/dbtCore/README.md

 This project involved implementing a local pipeline for 20 years of SPY index data, ingesting, modeling, and validating the time-series data in a local environment using dbt Core and DuckDB.

-The index data is ingested via a python script, which can be found in 'get_spy_data.py'.
-Afterwards, the resulting csv in 'dbt_project/seeds' can be seeded using 'dbt seed', and subsequent runs of the models with 'dbt run', the tests with 'dbt test', and debugging with 'dbt debug', all yield the expected results.
+The index data is ingested via a python script, which can be found in `get_spy_data.py`.
+Afterwards, the resulting csv in `dbt_project/seeds` can be seeded using `dbt seed`, and subsequent runs of the models with `dbt run`, the tests with `dbt test`, and debugging with `dbt debug`, all yield the expected results.
+The models and tests are located in `dbt_project/models`.

-CSVs of the results of these runs are included at the top folder here as 'staged_spy_data.csv', 'transformed_spy_data', and 'validation_metrics'.
+CSVs of the results of these runs are included at the top folder here as `staged_spy_data.csv`, `transformed_spy_data.csv`, and `validation_metrics.csv`.
 The second of these shows the transformed dataset ready for downstream use, while the last contains the topline validation metrics.

 ## Experience and Comparison